emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 Why does ``Runtime`` no longer exist?
 Why do I get an error trying to access ``Runtime.someThing``?
 ===================================================================================================

 1.37.27 includes a refactoring to remove the ``Runtime`` object.
 This makes the generated code more efficient and compact, but requires minor changes if you used ``Runtime.*`` APIs.
-You just need to remobe the ``Runtime.`` prefix, as those functions are now simple functions in the top scope (an error message in ``-O0`` or builds with assertions enabled with suggest this).
+You just need to remove the ``Runtime.`` prefix, as those functions are now simple functions in the top scope (an error message in ``-O0`` or builds with assertions enabled with suggest this).
 In other words, replace

  ::